 Q: Are there any limits or restrictions on my employee printing?

 A: No, there are not limits, however we encourage you to practice good stewardship.
 Our copiers and laser printers are one a support contract with a third-party vendor and we pay per page printed.

 Q: Can I purchase an inkjet printer and put in my office?

-A: This is highly discouraged.
+A: Printers should NOT be purchased and connected to our network by employees or departments.
 Inkjet printers, while initially inexpensive, cannot be repaired under our support contracts and the ink is very expensive, let alone lower quality.
 The nonprofit organization, consumerreports.org, reports that a gallon of inkjet printer ink costs $9600.
 We do not believe that exhibits good stewardship of resources.

 Q: How are printers and copiers supported on campus?

 A: While our campus IT Support team is happy to assist you in troubleshooting any issues, these devices are also under contract with two third-party vendors: Marco and Quantum Technologies.
 If you experience an error on the printer/copier display, or there is an obvious mechanical problem, you may contact Marco or Quantum directly which will speed up the resolution time and have you back in business at a faster rate.
 The support teams at Marco and Quantum will help you troubleshoot or dispatch a service call, if needed.
 All printers and copiers on campus covered by our support contracts have stickers affixed with the phone number, identification number, and other information that will be needed for them to assist you.